 Power Sledge: The Power Sledge is built to smash spacecraft hulls and other hardened surfaces.
-With adjustable smart materials in its head and a variety of features, the power sledge is often used in boarding actions or to break apart ore samples when a machine to do so is unavailable.
+With adjustable smart materials in its head and a system of weight shifts that multiply the user's swing, the power sledge is often used in boarding actions or to break apart ore samples when a machine to do so is unavailable.
 Used against morphs, it can do massive damage, but it is so heavy as to encumber its user.

 [Moderate]